 Step 3 – Consult with your state’s highway department about billboards and logos placed on highway exit signs.
 While private property owners can place any advertisement they want on a billboard, most highway departments help regulate the size of billboards to avoid distractions to drivers.
 Highway department officials can also help you re-size your logo to meet exit-sign standards and promote your business effectively.

-Step 4 – Make sure you obey signage ordinances that regulate the placement of private signs adjacent to public signs.
+Step 4 – Make sure you obey signage ordinances that regulate the placement of private business or campaign signs adjacent to public signs.
 Your signs cannot block those indicating street names, speed limits and traffic warnings because of public safety concerns.

 Step 5 – Avoid violation of city laws that govern the color and design of business signs.
 While some communities allow business owners freedom to choose their design aesthetics, most cities prohibit bright colors or flashing lights to avoid traffic issues.
 Likewise, city councils will often prevent business owners from creating signage that is lewd or inappropriate for children.